JakubBrom/RWQForecast/README.md

 The RWQForecast service has two parts.
 The first is a user interface (frontend) and the second is computational which provide data downloading and processing.
 The computational unit provides the data/results to the user with using the database, which is connected with the user interface.

 >[!NOTE]
->The computational unit is implemented in the RWQForecast services, however it is not linked with the frontend yet.
+>The computational unit is implemented in the RWQForecast services (see [RWQForecast-engine](https://github.com/JakubBrom/RWQForecast-engine)), however it is not linked with the frontend yet.

 ## User interface